Cech Closure Spaces: A Unified Framework for Discrete and Continuous Homotopy: Homotopy theory on closure spaces

+\begin{rem} Note that the product $[w]\circ [v]$ in $\Pi(X)$ is defined in the correct order for the categorical convention. \end{rem}

-\begin{theorem} $\Pi(X,A)$ is a groupoid for any $A \subset X$, and a group if $A = \{*\}$. \end{theorem} \begin{proof} The proof proceeds as for topological spaces, with several additional verifications to confirm that the homotopies involved are continuous for the respective closure structures.
-We prove that $\Pi(X,A)$ is a category where the constant maps are the objects and the $[\gamma] \in Hom([a],[b])$ iff $\gamma(0) = a$ and $\gamma(1) = b$.
-Note that the product $[w]\circ [v]$ is defined in the correct order for the categorical convention.
+\begin{proof} The proof proceeds as for topological spaces (as in, for instance, \cite{Spanier_1966}), with several additional verifications to confirm that the homotopies involved are continuous for the respective closure structures.
+Let $\Pi(X,c)$ be as in the statement of the theorem.

-We first show that the constant maps $c_x:I \to (X,A)$, $c_x(t) = x$, represent the identities in $\Pi(X,A)$.
-Let $[f] \in \Pi(X,A)$ with $f(1) = x$.
+We first show that the constant maps $c_x:I \to (X,A)$, $c_x(t) = x$, represent the identities in $\Pi(X,c)$.
+Let $[f] \in \Pi(X)$ with $f(1) = x$.
 Consider the map $j:I \times I \to I$ given by

 Since $j$ is continuous, the map $H = c_x\star f(j(s,t))$ is continuous as well, by Proposition \ref{prop:Groupoid product continuous}.
-However, $H(s,0) = c_x \star f(s)$, $H(s,1) = c_x \star f(1/2 + s/2) = f(s)$, and for all $t\in I$, $H(0,t) = c_x\star f(t/2) = x = c_x \star f(0)$, and $H(1,t) = c_x \star f(1)$.
+However, $H(s,0) = c_x \star f(s)$, $H(s,1) = c_x \star f\mleft(\frac{1}{2} + \frac{s}{2}\mright) = f(s)$, and for all $t\in I$, $H(0,t) = c_x\star f\mleft(\frac{t}{2}\mright) = x = c_x \star f(0)$, and $H(1,t) = c_x \star f(1)$.
 Therefore $H$ is a homotopy rel $\partial I$, and $c_x$ is a left identity for $f$.
 The argument showing $f \star c_x \simeq f$ rel $\partial I$ is similar.